-When I was in Guam in 1990, I saw an installation that looked like it should have been a violation of the NEC but had been approved by the electrical
+When I was in Guam in 1990, I saw an installation that looked like it should have been a violation of the NEC but had been approved by the electrical inspector.

 Building type: 24 unit, three story residential apartment buildsing reinforced concrete block construction.

 Applicable Electrical Code: NEC - 1988

 Local Amendments to NEC: None

 AHJ: Guam Public Works

 Service Voltage; 120/208-volt three-phase four-wire, 60 Hz.
 Service amps - 600 consisting of two sets of 350kcmil conductors.
 Service type: Aerial to building Utility: transformers: three 50kVA pole mount with single fused primary disconnects (Not Ganged)